 Benefits of Laminate vs. Hardwood for a Herringbone Pattern

-Laminate wood flooring isn’t wood at all, but rather thin fiberboard planks printed with an image of wood and covered with a transparent wear layer.
+Laminate wood flooring isn’t wood at all.
+It’s a thin fiberboard planks printed with an image of wood and covered with a transparent wear layer.
 Unlike traditional hardwood floor planks, which are generally 3/4-inch thick, laminate planks are typically 5/16- to 1/2-inch thick.
+You can, however, get 12mm laminate, which is more durable and comfortable than thinner planks.
 Laminate wood flooring comes in a huge variety of colors and “wood” species, including exotic woods.

 Installing laminate flooring is a fairly simple DIY project, since boards snap together easily and typically don’t require nails or glue.
 Solid hardwood typically requires professional installation, especially for something as elaborate as a herringbone pattern.
 While laminate flooring is always installed as a floating floor that doesn’t need to be secured to a subsurface, solid hardwood requires nailing, stapling, or gluing the planks down.